jfranciscosousa/jfranciscosousa.com/blog/nextjs-and-a-tale-of-empowering-no-code-tools.md

 ---
-title: 'Next.js and Airtable: a tale of empowering no-code tools'
+title: "Next.js and Airtable: a tale of empowering no-code tools"
 date: 2020-12-07
 description: Back in June, we received a request to help build a website for an academic non-profit organization (our friends at AAUM), in Braga,